 In its natural form, ginseng root is light tan in color.
 As it grows, the root forms appendages that resemble the arms and legs of a human figure.
 When it is processed for therapeutic purposes, the root is peeled and dried in the sun, which bleaches it white.
 This gives white ginseng its name.
 It differs from steam-processed ginseng, which turns dark red.

 Panax ginseng is the species most often used for herbal supplements and is indigenous to Korea and China.
 Panax quinquefolius is the American species, which is cultivated in the US state of Wisconsin, and in the Canadian provinces of Ontario and British Columbia.
 The most popular ginseng products come from Korea.

 This type of ginseng is less potent than red ginseng—however, it still offers many of the same health benefits.
 In Chinese medicine, white ginseng tea is believed to promote vital energy after an illness, improve blood circulation and increase sexual potency.
-White ginseng is also sold as a weight-loss supplement.
+This variety of ginseng is also sold as a weight-loss supplement.

 Potential side effects of white ginseng are increased blood pressure, low blood sugar and intestinal disturbances.
-Much like coffee, white ginseng is a stimulant, which may cause nervousness and insomnia.
+Much like coffee, this type of ginseng is a stimulant, which may cause nervousness and insomnia.
 It should therefore be used with caution under the supervision of a reliable health care provider.